 Download our corporate brochure

-Fundamentals of Magnetic Particle Inspection Magnetic Particle Inspection (MPI) stands as a non-destructive technique employed to detectsurface & sub surface defects in ferrous components.
-This method proves to be both swift and comparatively straightforward in...
+Introduction to Magnetic Particle Inspection (MPI) stands as a non-destructive technique employed to detectsurface & sub surface defects in ferrous components.
+This method proves to be both swift and comparatively straightforward in its application, with less...

 Magnetic Field Generation In the early nineteenth century, Hans Christian Oersted made a pivotal observation: an electric current coursing through a wire could alter the orientation of a nearby compass needle.
 This observation implied that the wire's electric current...